HewlettPackard/hpe-solutions-hpecp/scripts/infrastructure/roles/deploy_template/README.md

 **##### Details about the tasks available in this role:**

-The following variable available in the "inputs.yml" file, inform the playbook from about the name of the firmware bundle iso.
-This iso name is internally converted to a OneView understandable name by OneView APIs.
-Details about this variable is available in the "inputs.yml" file.

-fw_bundle_file_name: <Firmware file name with extension>

-This playbook has 2 tasks namely "firmware_driver_details.yml" and "(controller/master/worker)server_profile_template.yml" and server profile template facts file with the name " (controller/master/worker)server_profile_template_file.yml".
+This playbook has 2 tasks namely  "server_profile_template.yml" and server profile template facts file with the name " (hcpnodes/gw)server_profile_template_file.yml".

-Task "firmware_driver_details.yml" checks the availability of the firmware bundle iso specified in the varibale "fw_bundle_file_name" in OneView and derives its name from OneView.

-Parameters or facts (OneView Terminology) required to create a Server Profile Template are available in the file "server_profile_template_file.yml".
+Parameters or facts (OneView Terminology) is required to create a Server Profile Template .
+This is available in the file "server_profile_template_file.yml".
 This file gathers the information about various dynamic variables based on the inputs provided by user in the four input files.

 Task "server_profile_template.yml" creates the server profile template in OneView.